Skip to Main Content

 4. The effect on the market for the material.

 This is similar to Turnitin and how it trains on thousands of copywritten documents each day.
-It is not plagiarism, nor violation of copyright, but fair use because it is using that material in a derivative manner; it is not reproducing the material for the sake of profit.
+It is not plagiarism, nor violation of copyright, but fair use because it is using that material in a transformative manner; it is not reproducing the material for the sake of profit.

-Generative AIs produce derivative works; they do not reproduce works that they were trained on.
+Generative AIs produce transformative works; they do not reproduce works that they were trained on.
 Yes, certain people were able to "break" a couple of earlier AIs to get to training material, but that is beyond what most people are capable of.